ohmyzsh/ohmyzsh/README.md

 ### Installation Problems

 If you have any hiccups installing, here are a few common fixes.
+You can try :

 - You _might_ need to modify your `PATH` in `~/.zshrc` if you're not able to find some commands after switching to `oh-my-zsh`.